-Legal Help For Truck Crash Victim
+Legal Help For Truck Crash Victims

-Colorado and Wyoming Interstate Truck Accidents
+Colorado And Wyoming Interstate Truck Accidents

-Wyoming Roads are the Most Dangerous in the Country
+Wyoming Roads Are The Most Dangerous In The Country

-Icy Roads in Colorado Contribute to a High Number of Fatalities
+Icy Roads In Colorado Contribute To A High Number Of Fatalities

-Common Causes of Truck Accidents
+Common Causes Of Truck Accidents

 Many truck accidents are caused by problems with the vehicle itself.
-This includes equipment failure (such as brake failure), poor maintenance (such as bald tires or broken taillights), overloading the truck, or failing to properly secure the cargo in the truck.
+This includes equipment failure (such as brake failure), poor maintenance (such as bald tires or broken taillights), overloading the truck or failing to properly secure the cargo in the truck.
 Driver error is another common cause of trucking accidents.
-The U.S. Department of Transportation, in conjunction with the Federal Motor Carrier Safety Administration and the National Highway Traffic Safety Administration, conducted a large study to determine the most common causes of trucking accidents.
-This study, referred to as “The Large Truck Causation Study,” investigated 967 accidents from all across the country.
+The U.S. Department of Transportation (DOT), in conjunction with the Federal Motor Carrier Safety Administration (FMCSA) and the NHTSA, conducted a large study to determine the most common causes of trucking accidents.
+This study, referred to as The Large Truck Crash Causation Study, investigated 967 accidents from all across the country.
 There were 251 deaths and 1,408 injuries in these accidents.
 The study concluded that the most common causes of truck accidents were:

-Truck driver fatigue.
-Although there are laws that regulate how often truck drivers can go without stopping to rest, many commercial truck drivers feel pressure to meet deadlines, and therefore continue driving for several hours, even when they are tired.
-This can result in the driver either losing alertness and focus, or even falling asleep.
+- Truck driver fatigue: Although there are laws that regulate how often truck drivers can go without stopping to rest, many commercial truck drivers feel pressure to meet deadlines and therefore continue driving for several hours, even when they are tired.
+This can result in the driver either losing alertness and focus or even falling asleep.
 One study found that someone who has been awake and driving for 18 hours is as dangerous as someone who is driving drunk.

 Here are 10 tips you can follow in order to reduce your chances of being involved in an accident with a commercial truck:

-- Avoid being sandwiched in between two large trucks.
-You do not want to be in a position where there is a large truck immediately in front of you and another one immediately behind you.
+- Avoid being sandwiched in between two large trucks: You do not want to be in a position where there is a large truck immediately in front of you and another one immediately behind you.
 If the truck in front of you suddenly slows down, you are at risk of crashing into the back of that truck; you are also at risk of being rear-ended by the truck behind you and being pushed into the truck in front of you.

-- Do not abruptly cut in front of a large truck.
-A truck requires more time and distance to come to a stop.
+- Do not abruptly cut in front of a large truck: A truck requires more time and distance to come to a stop.
 A car traveling at 55 mph can come to a stop in 240 feet, but a truck traveling at that same speed requires about 450 feet to come to a stop.

-- As you pass a truck, wait until you can see the entire front of the truck in your rearview mirror before you change lanes.
-Also, do not slow down once you are in front of the truck.
+- As you pass a truck, wait until you can see the entire front of the truck in your rearview mirror before you change lanes: Also, do not slow down once you are in front of the truck.

-- When passing a truck, do so quickly and avoid staying alongside the truck.
-If you are driving on the side of the truck, you may be in a blind spot.
-Therefore you should try to minimize the time spent along the side of the truck.
+- When passing a truck, do so quickly and avoid staying alongside the truck: If you are driving on the side of the truck, you may be in a blind spot.
+Therefore, you should try to minimize the time spent along the side of the truck.

-- Do not follow too closely behind a truck.
-Keep a safe distance between your vehicle and the truck in front of you so that you have a better view of the road in front of you and can see what is going on in front of the truck.
+- Do not follow too closely behind a truck: Keep a safe distance between your vehicle and the truck in front of you so that you have a better view of the road in front of you and can see what is going on in front of the truck.

-- Move out of the way when large trucks are attempting to merge onto the highway.
-When you are approaching a truck weigh station, get out of the right hand lane so that the slow-moving trucks that are pulling back onto the road are able to merge back into traffic without having to avoid your car.
+- Move out of the way when large trucks are attempting to merge onto the highway: When you are approaching a truck weigh station, get out of the right-hand lane so that the slow-moving trucks that are pulling back onto the road are able to merge back into traffic without having to avoid your car.

-- Avoid sudden moves when you are changing lanes near a truck.
-If you are preparing to change lanes, always use your turn signal and leave the signal on for a few extra seconds before you start to change lanes.
+- Avoid sudden moves when you are changing lanes near a truck: If you are preparing to change lanes, always use your turn signal and leave the signal on for a few extra seconds before you start to change lanes.

-Why Hire The Maloney Law Firm For Your Truck Accident Case
+Why Hire The Maloney Law Firm For Your Truck Accident Case?

 Our experienced truck accident attorneys are familiar with the rules and regulations that apply to trucking companies and commercial truck drivers, which enables us to win your case by proving the fault of the truck driver who caused the accident.
 A truck accident lawsuit is more complex than an automobile or motorcycle accident.
 Oftentimes, more than one defendant must be named in the lawsuit, and more than one insurance policy is involved.
 Our attorneys have the experience and knowledge to investigate your case and obtain the necessary evidence to prove the negligence of the at-fault driver.
 We also have a track record of obtaining the best medical expert witnesses to testify regarding the injuries that you sustained in the accident.
 One of our attorneys is a medical doctor – we understand the nature of the physical injuries caused by the accident and can explain the science and medicine to the jury.
-If you or a family member has been involved in a trucking accident, contact The Mahoney Law Firm, P.C. for a free consultation.
+If you or a family member has been involved in a trucking accident, contact The Mahoney Law Firm, P.C., for a free consultation.

-Personal Attention to Your Injury Case
+Personal Attention To Your Injury Case

 Your truck accident case will get the attention it deserves.
 We do not take dozens of cases like other personal injury law firms.
 Nor do we advertise on television or the radio.
 We believe that the best results are achieved by only accepting a limited number of cases and giving those cases the attention that is warranted.
 When you call our law office, your call will be returned by an attorney, not a paralegal or a secretary.
-Once your case is filed, all of the attorneys in our firm will be intimately familiar with the status of your case, and we will keep you informed about what is going on.
+Once your case is filed, all the attorneys in our firm will be intimately familiar with the status of your case, and we will keep you informed about what is going on.
 You will not get lost in the shuffle.

 No Upfront Cost To You

 We work on a contingency basis.
-This means you do not have to pay The Mahoney Law Firm, P.C. unless we obtain a settlement or judgment on your behalf.
+This means that you do not have to pay The Mahoney Law Firm, P.C., unless we obtain a settlement or judgment on your behalf.
 We do not bill you by the hour.
 You do not pay any attorney’s fees unless and until a recovery is made on your behalf.
 Contact us for a free consultation.

 FAQ: Frequently Asked Questions About Truck Accidents